Architect + Claude MCP = Magic (Part 2)

 And on the off chance the deployment fails, Claude has an active debugger skill and can query YML Ansible logs, check plugin source code, and pinpoint any failures.

 This one alone has been worth the entire project.
-Scenarios that used to take a full week of careful design now happen in 15 minutes of back-and-forth.
+Scenarios that used to take weeks of tedius Ansible design now happen in 15 minutes of back-and-forth.

 2. /rogue-curriculum-builder